 The title ‘Raja’ was bestowed upon him by the Mughal Emperor, Akbar II.
 Raja Ram Mohan Roy was the first educated Indian to travel to England and went on to become an ambassador of the Mughal emperor, Akbar II.

 He established the Brahmo Samaj along with the other enlightened Bengalis.
-The samaj was a highly influential socio-religious reform movement which raised its voice against evils like caste system, dowry, ill-treatment of women, etc.
+The samaj was a highly influential socio-religious reform movement which raised its voice against evils like the caste system, dowry, ill-treatment of women, etc.

 He put remarkable efforts in the education system of India.
 To modernize the education system, Raja Ram Mohan Roy established many English schools.
 He revolutionized the education system in India by setting up Hindu College at Calcutta in 1817, which went on to become one of the best educational institutions in the country.
-Roy promoted and urged teaching of the scientific subjects like Mathematics, Physics, Chemistry and even Botany.
-He promoted technology, western medicine and English to be taught at Indian schools.
+Roy promoted and urged the teaching of scientific subjects like Mathematics, Physics, Chemistry, and even Botany.
+He promoted technology, western medicine, and English to be taught at Indian schools.

 To politically educate people, Raja Ram Mohan Roy even published magazines in different languages including English, Hindi, Persian, and Bengali.
 Noticeable magazines published by him were the Brahmanical Magazine, the Sambad Kaumudi, and Mirat-ul-Akbar.
 His most popular journals covered socio-political issues in India which helped Indians to rise above their current state.

 The news and articles before being published had to be approved by the government in those days.
 Raja Ram Mohan was against this idea and protested on the basis of the argument that the newspaper should reflect the truth and the truth should not be suppressed simply on the grounds that the government is not liking it.

 Death of Raja Ram Mohan Roy